eLearningHub/quarto-phd-slides/presentation-01/presentation-01.md

 ## Final Thoughts
 - The future of doctoral education.
 - The need for reform in PhD programs.
-- **Statistic**: In Germany, where PhDs are shorter and more integrated with industry, graduates find employment faster and in more varied roles.
+- **Statistic**: In Germany, where PhDs are shorter and more integrated with industry, graduates find employment faster and in more varied roles [@Economist2010].
 - Emphasizing the importance of aligning education with market demands.

+# References